meilisearch/documentation/learn/advanced/tokenization.md

 1. Crawl the document(s) and determine the primary language for each field
 2. Go back over the documents field-by-field, running the corresponding tokenization pipeline, if it exists

 Pipelines include many language-specific operations.
-Currently, we have two pipelines:
+Currently, we have four pipelines:

+1. A default Meilisearch pipeline for languages that use whitespace to separate words.
+Uses [unicode segmenter](https://github.com/unicode-rs/unicode-segmentation)
-1. A specialized Chinese pipeline using [Jieba](https://github.com/messense/jieba-rs)
+2. A specialized Chinese pipeline using [Jieba](https://github.com/messense/jieba-rs)
-2. A default Meilisearch pipeline that separates words based on categories.
-Works with a variety of languages
+3. A specialized Japanese pipeline using [Lindera](https://github.com/lindera-morphology/lindera)
+4. A specialized Hebrew pipeline based off the default Meilisearch pipeline.
+Uses [Niqqud](https://docs.rs/niqqud/latest/niqqud/) for normalization

 For more details, check out the [feature specification](https://github.com/meilisearch/specifications/blob/master/text/0001-script-based-tokenizer.md).